This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 What to look for in anti-virus software

-The single most important feature of any anti-virus program is that it must detect and stop virus attacks before they occur.
-If an infection has already occurred it must be able to contain, remove and possibly repair infected files.
-Plus, all of this should be accomplished without slowing your system to a crawl.
+One of the most important aspects of any anti-virus program is its ability to detect and prevent virus attacks before they happen.
+If an infection does occur, the program should be able to contain, remove, and possibly repair any infected files.
+And, of course, all of this should be done without slowing down your system too much.

-The biggest complaint that computer users have about anti-virus software is its potential to degrade overall system performance.
-However, an efficiently designed scanner shouldn't have any noticeable impact on your computer and should be able to scan files and folders quickly.
+The biggest complaint that users have about anti-virus software is its potential to degrade the overall performance of the computer.
+However, an efficiently designed scanner shouldn't have any noticeable impact on your computer and should be able to scan files and folders without causing slow down.

 Effective anti-virus will use a number of different strategies to prevent and detect malware.
-Signature based detection is the most common, but heuristic-based detection is also used by the top anti-virus developers.
-The bottom line is that anti-virus software should protect you against viruses, worms and Trojans and if it can also protect you against spyware and rootkits even better.
+Signature based detection is the most common, but heuristic based detection is also used by the top anti-virus developers.

 In terms of updates, your anti-virus should give you the ability to set a scheduled automatic update as well as allow manual updates to ensure you always have the latest virus definitions installed.
 Some of the better security software vendors will also push updates to their anti-virus programs as new threats are identified.